ryanallen/words-of-my-perfect-teacher/README.md

 translated by the [Padmakara Translation Group](https://www.shambhala.com/padmakara-translation-group-home/)
 hand copied by [Ryan Allen](https://github.com/ryanallen/words-of-my-perfect-teacher) for  study, scholarship, research, and teaching to help end the suffering of all sentient beings.

+---

+*<p id="buddha-sakyamuni">Buddha Sakyamuni</p>*
+The Buddha of our time

+---

+*<p id="guru-rinpoche">Guru Rinpoche</p>*
+Also known as Padmasambhava, the Lotus-born, he is the "Second Buddha" who established Buddhism in Tibet.
+He is shown here in the form known as "Prevailing Over Appearances and Existence" (Nangsi Zilnon), the name meaning that, as he understands the nature of everything that appears, he is naturally the master of all situations.

+---

 <blockquote align="center">To the teachers<br>of the past, the present and the future</blockquote>

 *<h2 align="center">Contents</h2>*